Mildred, Montana

 Mildred is an unincorporated community in Prairie County, Montana, United States.
 Mildred is located along a former Chicago, Milwaukee, St. Paul and Pacific Railroad line 18.5 mi east-southeast of Terry.
-It was platted in 1908.
+It was platted in 1908 and the first post office was established with Edward Harper as postmaster.
+The town was named for the daughter of a Milwaulkee Railroad official.

+Mildred was on the Yellowstone Trail and lost population once the highway was built.

+Climate

+According to the Köppen Climate Classification system, Mildred has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Mildred was 110 F on July 15, 2002, while the coldest temperature recorded was -46 F on December 22, 1989.